-- 1. At the end of the semester, students must take a final exam corresponding to the theoretical part.
-In this exam, the student will have to answer theoretical questions, either topic to be developed and/or multiple-choice questions.
-This part represents 50% of the mark for the course. - 2.
-Attendance to the laboratory sessions and oral presentation of work is compulsory.
-This part accounts for 40% of the mark for the subject.
+- 1. At the end of the semester, students must take a final exam corresponding to the theoretical and case studies parts. - 1.1.
+In the theoretical part, students will have to answer theoretical questions, either topic to be developed and/or multiple-choice questions.
+This part represents 30% of the mark for the course. - 1.2.
+In the practical/case studies part, students will have to carried out correctly different case studies within the scope of the practical contents and related to the activities carried out during the laboratory sessions.
+This part represents 70% of the mark for the course.